garlic-hub/PodcastWhisperer/README.md

 - Can be easily hosted by anyone.
 Hopefully even non-technical podcasters can serve their audiences
 - All content within the app is served from the app itself.
 No Google CDNs or anything like that.
 This reduces tracking and reliance on other services

+## Where did the name come from?
+OpenAI released an open source speech recognition model called [Whisper](https://github.com/openai/whisper) so I thought it would be funny to take the name and combine it with "podcast".

 ## Features
 - Can store multiple different shows
 - Allows viewing of individual transcripts as well as searching all transcripts
 - Searches display a timestamp for where a sentence came from
-- Transcription and search supports multiple languages (but I can't test many of them)
+- Transcription and search supports multiple languages (I can't vouch for transcription accuracy of them.
+A friend told me the Chinese and Japanese are 80% accurate at best)